BranchMetrics/branch-deep-linking-public-api/README.md

 Note: we'll send an invite message to this email upon account creation.

 **android_app** _optional_
-: Whether an Android app is enabled
+: Whether an Android app is enabled, (0 or 1 indicating present)

 **android_url** _optional_
-: The url of the Android store, or namespace (com.android.myapp).
+: The url of the Android store, or package name (com.android.myapp), or a fallback URL for Android if present.

 **android_uri_scheme** _optional_
 : The Android URI scheme.

 **android_package_name** _optional_
-: The Android package name
+: The Android package name (com.android.myapp)

 **sha256_cert_fingerprints** _optional_
 : The SHA256 fingerprints for App Links, in array form

 **android_app_links_enabled** _optional_
-: Whether App Links are enabled
+: Whether App Links are enabled, (0 or 1 indicating true)

 **ios_app** _optional_
-: Whether an iOS app is enabled
+: Whether an iOS app is enabled, (0 or 1 indicating present)

 **ios_url** _optional_
-: The url of iOS store, or app id (id512451233)
+: The url of iOS store, or app id (id512451233), or a fallback URL for iOS if present.

 **ios_uri_scheme** _optional_
 : The iOS URI scheme.

 **ios_store_country** _optional_ (max 255 characters)
-: The country code of the app, default to US.
+: The country code of the app, default to 'US'.

 **ios_bundle_id** _optional_
 : The iOS bundle ID